ealush/butter-toast/README.md

 To determine the direction in which the toasts stack, you can still use the `position.vertical` prop.
 Setting it to `POS_TOP` will make them stack from the top-down, and using `POS_BOTTOM` will make them stack from the bottom-up.

 ### Positioning the tray
 By default a tray can be aligned to any of the four corners of the screen, and to the top-center, and bottom-center.
-You can of course use any positioning you would like via css.
+You can of course use any positioning you would like via css, or a custom `style` prop to the tray.

 If you use `renderInContext`, no positioning will be applied to your tray - css will need to be used.